Created by David White

 The third Jackson Donne story, "Closure," originally published printed right here, won the Derringer Award for Best Short Story of 2002, making Dave among the youngest winners of the Derringer Award.

 More recently, Dave created another private eye, Matt Herrick, but in July 2006, it was announced that Dave had signed a two-book deal with Three Rivers Press.
-The first official Jackson Donne novel, When One Man Dies was published in 2007, and received an almost obscene amount of blurb action., and both it and its sequel, The Evil That Men Do (2008) have been nominated for Shamus Awards.
-He has also contributed to many anthologies and collections, including The Adventure of the Missing Detective and Damn Near Dead, and in 20111, an ebook collection of his Jackson Donne stories was released by Needle Magazine.
+The first official Jackson Donne novel, When One Man Dies was published in 2007, and received an almost obscene amount of blurb action., and both it and its sequel, The Evil That Men Do (2008) have been nominated for Shamus Awards, and has since been followed by several others.
+He has also contributed to many anthologies and collections, including The Adventure of the Missing Detective and Damn Near Dead, and in 20111, an ebook collection of his Donne stories was released by Needle Magazine.

 Dave currently lives in New Jersey, where he masquerades as a mild-mannered middle-school English teacher.